Please consider the advertisers on our page!

 The counter here shows the current donation status.
 By the end of the month EUR 200 will be subtracted to pay the bills.
 If more money has been donated, the rest will be carried forward.
 If donations have stopped below the EUR 200, the missing amount will be carried over.

-Last week Lisa, Oksana and Anthony helped with a donation.
-Thank you so so so much!
-These donations keep the Dublin Event Guide alive and it is truly a wonderful group of people who help keeping the Dublin Event Guide going.
+Donations keep the Dublin Event Guide alive and it is truly a wonderful group of people who help keeping the Dublin Event Guide going.
 Join this exclusive group!
+Without donations to pay the bills I will not be able to continue.

 With the above counter you know at all times where we stand and when donating is needed.
 Donations keep the Dublin Event Guide alive and all donors will also get some additional bonuses.